 Tonight, is our last evening together.

-Lodging on DBB basis at Brandberg White Lady for the last evening.
+Camping at Brandberg White Lady for the last evening.
+Upgrade to chalets will be for your own account.

 Dates available for this tour 2025: